-I am a Chartered Psychologist with the British Psychological Society (BPS) and a registered Practitioner Psychologist with the Health and Care Professions Council (HCPC).
+I am a Clinical Psychologist and I am registered as Practitioner Psychologist with the Health and Care Professions Council (HCPC).

 My qualifications are: